Plumsail/workflow-actions-pack-docs/source/actions/String Processing Advanced.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  Template
-       -  The input template string.
-You can find more information about syntax `in the documentation for Mustache <http://mustache.github.io/mustache.5.html>`_.Store your templates in the separate list and query it by name to simplify templates management.
-       -  Dear ``{{name}}``, Thank you for your order.
     *  -  Template data
        -  Input dictionary data that will be used for rendering.
 For example it can be result of `Build Dictionary <http://plumsail.com/blog/2014/08/how-to-work-with-dictionaries-in-sharepoint-2013-and-office-365-workflow/#BuildDictionaryManually>`_ or `Get Items by Query <List%20items%20processing.html#get-items-by-query>`_ workflow actions.
        -  ``{ "name":"John Smith" }``
+    *  -  Text
+       -  The input template string.
+You can find more information about syntax `in the documentation for Mustache <http://mustache.github.io/mustache.5.html>`_.Store your templates in the separate list and query it by name to simplify templates management.
+       -  Dear ``{{name}}``, Thank you for your order.
     *  -  ThrowError
        -  Detects whether workflow should be interrupted in case of error or not.
        -  Yes